AllenYolk/dendritic-spiking-neuron/README.md

 # dendritic-spiking-neuron

-A new pytorch module DendNode, which draws inspiration from the nonlinear nature of biological dendritic neurons.
+A new pytorch module `DendNode`, which draws inspiration from the nonlinear nature of biological dendritic neurons.